 A LIRP is a life insurance policy that incorporates many of the tax-free features of the traditional retirement accounts, like a Roth IRA.
 Cash grows income tax free inside your policy during the contribution years and income is taken income tax free through policy loans.
-In addition to the distributions being completely tax-free, they also don’t increase your taxation of Social Security.
+In addition to the distributions being completely tax-free, these distributions do not increase your taxation of Social Security.

 No income thresholds to be concerned about

 When it comes to a Roth IRA, there are limits on the amount of income that can be contributed.
-For example, high income earners who are married and filing jointly, can’t contribute any of their income to a Roth IRA if their combined taxable income exceeds $199,000.
-If you are eligible to contribute to a Roth IRA, you are limited to a contribution amount of $5,500 or if you are age 50 you can contribute $7,000.
+For 2019, for example, high income earners who are married and filing jointly, can’t contribute any of their income to a Roth IRA if their combined taxable income exceeds $203,000.
+If you are eligible to contribute to a Roth IRA, you are limited to a contribution amount of $6,000 or if you are age 50 you can contribute $7,000.
 The deadline to make your Roth IRA contribution for 2019 is April 15, 2020.

 No contribution limits like a 401k or IRA